Picture of the Sony SRS XG500 boombox speaker on the charge.

 8. Fully Close the Port Door / Cap

 Note that unless you seat the port cap securely, water may soak the ports behind it.
-And, since water and electronics generally do not work well together, getting these connectors wet might damage their sensitive contacts.
+Now water and electronics generally do not mix.
+So getting water in these connectors could damage their sensitive contacts.
 So be sure to press this door closed with enough force to fully seat it, for maximum moisture protection.

 Picture of the closed port door.